HassanMTS/Weather-App/README.md

 ![italy](https://github.com/HassanMTS/Weather-App/assets/150341521/e6626587-2a30-4863-9de0-e55a72454cdb)

-This uses the website https://openweathermap.org/ to update the weather conditons everday, and by simply using the code i wrote, it combines both giving me the app i coded.
+This uses the website https://openweathermap.org/ to update the weather conditons everyday, and by simply using the code i wrote, it combines both giving me the app i coded.